-At Insider Monkey we scour multiple sources to uncover the next great investment idea.
-For example, Federal Reserve has been creating trillions of dollars electronically to keep the interest rates near zero.
-We believe this will lead to inflation and boost precious metals prices.
-So, we are checking out this junior gold mining stock.
-Legal marijuana is one of the fastest growing industries right now, so we are checking out stock pitches like “the Starbucks of cannabis” to identify the next tenbagger.
-We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
-We go through lists like the 10 most profitable companies in the world to pick the best large-cap stocks to buy.
+At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
+For example, lithium prices have more than doubled over the past year, so we go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
-Now let’s take a glance at the key hedge fund action surrounding FirstEnergy Corp.
+Now we’re going to take a look at the recent hedge fund action surrounding FirstEnergy Corp.
 (NYSE:FE).

-At Q2’s end, a total of 41 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -7% from the first quarter of 2020.
-On the other hand, there were a total of 34 hedge funds with a bullish position in FE a year ago.
-With the smart money’s positions undergoing their usual ebb and flow, there exists a few key hedge fund managers who were adding to their holdings substantially (or already accumulated large positions).
+At Q3’s end, a total of 38 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 6% from the previous quarter.
+By comparison, 59 hedge funds held shares or bullish call options in FE a year ago.
+With the smart money’s positions undergoing their usual ebb and flow, there exists a select group of key hedge fund managers who were boosting their holdings significantly (or already accumulated large positions).

-Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as FirstEnergy Corp.
+Let’s check out hedge fund activity in other stocks – not necessarily in the same industry as FirstEnergy Corp.
 (NYSE:FE) but similarly valued.
-We will take a look at Simon Property Group, Inc (NYSE:SPG), Canon Inc. (NYSE:CAJ), Equifax Inc. (NYSE:EFX), Cerner Corporation (NASDAQ:CERN), Fiat Chrysler Automobiles NV (NYSE:FCAU), DTE Energy Company (NYSE:DTE), and New Oriental Education & Technology Group Inc. (NYSE:EDU).
-This group of stocks’ market valuations match FE’s market valuation.
+We will take a look at Broadridge Financial Solutions, Inc. (NYSE:BR), SK Telecom Co., Ltd. (NYSE:SKM), Halliburton Company (NYSE:HAL), M&T Bank Corporation (NYSE:MTB), Asana Inc. (NYSE:ASAN), PG&E Corporation (NYSE:PCG), and Bio-Techne Corporation (NASDAQ:TECH).
+This group of stocks’ market valuations resemble FE’s market valuation.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|